Acehnese local government system: Gampông

 Gampông (kampung or keluarahan in Malay) is the village-level government, and functions autonomously.
 A gampông is led by a village head called Keuchik or Geuchik, who is assisted by a deliberative council called Tuha Peuët.

 Constitutional system

 The provincial government is led by the governor, and each city or regency is led by its respective major or regent.

 The provincial parliament is led by the People's Representative Council of Aceh (DPRA), while the city or district parliament is led by the city or regency's People's Representative Council (DPRK).

 Aceh's judicial system is led by the Aceh Sharia Court.

 Local parties

-The Helsinki Memorandum of Understanding signed in 2005, which ended the 30-year long Insurgency in Aceh, stipulated that local political parties must be organized in no more than one year after the signing of the memorandum.
+The Helsinki Memorandum of Understanding signed in 2005, which ended the 30-year long insurgency, stipulated that local political parties must be organized in no more than one year after the signing of the memorandum.
 The government of Indonesia agreed to facilitate the formation of political parties based in Aceh that met the national requirement.